Making Ramadan a Time for Young Hearts to Grow

 How can we, as Muslim parents, create an environment that does?
 One way is through a thoughtful approach to Muslim holidays – particularly Ramadan.
 Below, Shaykh Walead Mosaad, SeekersGuidance teacher and scholar-in-residence at Sakina Collective, explores how we can build our children’s love for Islam through participation in this blessed month.

 Engaging children in activities traditionally associated with Ramadan in one’s culture is also helpful.
 Offering them special sweets or engaging in special dhikrs usually reserved for this month – which differ from culture to culture – highlight Ramadan as a unique time.
-Moreover, they help make Islam a living tradition that they can relate to, rather than a set of abstract ideas divorced from everyday life.
+Moreover, they help make Islam a living tradition they can relate to rather than a set of abstract ideas divorced from everyday life.

-“Islamic practice is steeped in culture, you can’t practice Islam outside of culture,” said Shaykh Walead.
-“One of things that extremists try to convince you of is all that is insignificant, or it corrupts the deen.
+“Islamic practice is steeped in culture; you can’t practice Islam outside of culture,” said Shaykh Walead.
+“One of the things that extremists try to convince you of is all that is insignificant, or it corrupts the deen.
 But when you leave the deen as a set of ideas that you implement any way you want, it leads to a form of extremism.”

 For those living in the West, where authentic local expressions of Islam are still being formed, this is an issue that religious and community leaders must work diligently to address, said Shaykh Walead.

 “Highly commercial activities are a celebration of the self, while Ramadan traditionally is a celebration of Allah,” said Shaykh Walead.
-Commercially-driven campaigns relating to Ramadan often promote a self-indulgence that rubs uncomfortably against the virtue of restraint that the month is all about.
+Commercially-driven campaigns relating to Ramadan often promote a self-indulgence that rubs uncomfortably against the virtue of restraint that the month is about.

 Some ways of making the month enjoyable for children without the negative impacts of commercialization include engaging them in arts and crafts, such as teaching them calligraphy or making the brightly colored Ramadan lamps known as fawanees.

 “Islam is not just the sum of religious practices,” said Shaykh Walead.
 “It is not just the five pillars – it is built on the five pillars.
-They are the anchors that bring out all of the beautiful things about Islam.”
+They are the anchors that bring out all the beautiful things about Islam.”

 Resources for Seekers: